-Overall, 862 (71.1%) of the people with silicosis had simple silicosis and 283 (23.3%) had progressive massive fibrosis.
-Thirty-six (3.0%) silicotics had normal x-rays with lung biopsy evidence.
+Overall, 866 (71.2%) of the 1,217 people with silicosis had simple silicosis and 283 (23.3%) had progressive massive fibrosis.
+Thirty-six (3.0%) individuals with silicosis had normal x-rays with lung biopsy evidence.
 Thirty-two (2.6%) individuals had x-ray reports which were consistent with silicosis, but the actual radiograph could not be obtained to classify.

-For the 1,195 silicosis cases with known history, 331 (27.7%) of the people with silicosis never smoked cigarettes, 703 (58.8%) had quit, and 161 (13.5%) were still smoking.
+Of the 1,217 people with silicosis, there were 1,199 who had a known cigarette smoking history, 331 (27.6%) never smoked cigarettes, 707 (59.0%) had quit, and 161 (13.4%) were still smoking.
 No information was available on 18 individuals.
 Figure 3 shows the distribution of x-ray results according to the International Labor Organization (ILO) classification and smoking status.
 Non-smokers tended to have more severe silicosis.
 This latter finding may be an artifact of our reporting system, which is mainly based on reports of hospitalized individuals.
 Non-smoking individuals with simple silicosis are less likely to be symptomatic and hospitalized and therefore less likely to have been reported to the surveillance system.